 Day 5: Staying in tune with our daughter as she let us know she was ready

-Fully prepared to continue with our presence in the room until Penny had become used to putting herself to sleep without a dummy, we were surprised tonight when after our usual routine, Penny did not cling to us, wanting us to stay.
+Fully prepared to continue with our presence in the room until our daughter had become used to putting herself to sleep without a dummy, we were surprised tonight when after our usual routine, she did not cling to us, wanting us to stay.
 We kissed her goodnight, as we had done pre dummy weaning, turned off the light and left the room.
 I peeked in at her 10 minutes later and she was fast asleep.

 We are prepared for a regression of course but are now totally confident in her and our ability to see her through any hiccup that may present itself.

 I had always dreaded the dummy weaning process but the two words I would use to describe these few nights with our daughter are beautiful and precious.
-I would not change a thing in how we worked through this process.
 We listened to our daughter, supported her when she needed it and gave her just the right amount of space to work it through and come to terms with it herself.

 For more information on dummies and dummy weaning I recommend this article: